Updated: Feb 4, 2020

 Depending on the investment objectives, mutual funds can be broadly classified as under.

-This scheme enables investor to buy and sell securities whenever they like.
+This scheme enables an investor to buy and sell securities whenever they like.
 They have no fixed date of maturity.

 Debt/income: The lion’s share of the investable corpus in a debt/income scheme is channelized into government securities, debentures, and other debt instruments.
 Though capital appreciation is lower compared to equity funds, debt/income schemes are comparatively low-risk investments.
 They are ideal for those seeking steady income.

-Liquid/money market: These funds are best for those wanting to utilise their surplus funds in short-term schemes while waiting for better alternatives.
+Liquid/money market: These funds are best for those wanting to utilize their surplus funds in short-term schemes while waiting for better alternatives.
 These schemes put money in short-term debt instruments and offer reasonable returns.

 Growth/equity: Equities are one of the most popular fund categories among retail investors.
-Equities are high risk investments in the short-term.
+Equities are high-risk investments in the short-term.
 But investors can expect long-term capital appreciation.
 If you are at your prime earning stage and looking to book long-term profits, growth schemes would be one of the best investments.

 Balanced: These schemes allow investors to reap both income and growth at regular intervals.
 The funds are invested in fixed income securities as well as equities.
 The proportion of investment is pre-determined and disclosed in the scheme offer document.
 These instruments are best for the cautiously aggressive investor.

 Close-ended mutual funds have a fixed maturity period.
 Investors can put in their money only during the launch of the fund i.e. in the new fund offer (NFO) period.

 Capital protection: The key objective of such a scheme is to protect the principal amount and at the same time, deliver reasonable returns.
 These funds invest in fixed income and high-quality securities with a marginal investment in the equities.
 They mature along with the scheme’s maturity period.